-As part of the Plan process, on December 14, 2016, San Joaquin County held a needs assessment meeting at County Public Works Building located at 1810 East Hazelton Avenue in Stockton from 9:00 to 11:00 AM.
-These discussions introduced the groups to the Action Plan and solicited input on the level of need for various types of housing, community, and economic development improvements.
+As part of the Plan process, on December 14, 2016, San Joaquin County held a needs assessment meeting at County Public Works Building available electronically on the Community Development Department webpage.
+The County also sent the electronic version to the outreach list.